Margot Robbie’s Summer Manicure Is Unexpected & So Chic

 Whether the Harley Quinn star's post is an homage to Harry Styles' summer anthem (as some early commenters assume), or just a perfectly-executed outdoor photoshoot, we're fully influenced to copy everything — from the white peasant blouse and mixed gold accessories to the punchy dark-red manicure on short, square-shaped tips.

-If you, too, are feeling inspired, go ahead and scavenge for your favorite burgundy bottle in your existing collection.
-Or, if you're in need of a replacement, you can snag another for less than $10.
+If you, too, are feeling inspired, go ahead and scavenge for your favourite burgundy bottle in your existing collection.
+Or, if you're in need of a replacement, you can snag another for less than $12.
 Considering this killer celeb endorsement for a summer trend in the making, you might want to jump on it.

 Advertisement